Fab Five (University of Michigan): Jalen Rose

 The son of former NBA player Jimmy Walker, Jalen Rose was a star at Southwestern High School in Detroit; he can be seen at a high school All-American camp in the documentary film Hoop Dreams.
 Rose attended the University of Michigan, where the Wolverines reached two NCAA Finals games in 1992 and 1993, finishing as national runners-up both times.
 Rose was a part of Wolverines coach Steve Fisher's 1991 recruiting class.
 He led the Fab Five in scoring during his freshman year, averaging 17.6 points per game, and set the school freshman scoring record with 597 total points.
 Aside from being the most outspoken of the Fab Five, Rose also was their point guard and leader.
 During his career he scored over 1700 points, and had 400 rebounds, 400 assists, and 100 steals.
 Of the players called before the grand jury (Robert Traylor, Webber, Rose, Maurice Taylor, and Louis Bullock), he was the only one not listed as having received large amounts of money.
+When questioned by the grand jury, Rose admitted to receiving money from Martin, but that it was small gifts of a few hundred dollars a time in spending money, amounting to only $2,000-$3,000 in total over two years.

 Rose left Michigan after his junior year, and was picked by the Denver Nuggets in the 1994 NBA draft.
 He played most of his NBA career with the Indiana Pacers and was a key member of the teams that went to three consecutive Eastern Conference Finals in the late 1990s and the 2000 NBA Finals Pacer team.
 He finished his career in 2007 with the Phoenix Suns.
-He is now an analyst and personality for ESPN.
+Rose then became an NBA analyst with ABC & ESPN from 2007 to 2023.